domenic/promises-unwrapping/README.md

 1. Set _deferred_.[[Resolve]] to _resolve_.
 1. Set _deferred_.[[Reject]] to _reject_.

+### Identity Functions

+An identity function simply returns its input.

+When an identity function is called with argument _x_, the following steps are taken:

+1. Return _x_.

 ### Promise.all Countdown Functions

 A Promise.all countdown function is an anonymous function that handles fulfillment of any promises passed to the `all` method of the Promise constructor.